ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

 \subsection{Off-Policy Trajectory Generation}

 In this section, we describe how to generate the preference data needed to optimize the objective in Eq.~\ref{eq:main_max_max}.
-The classification of a sample as positive or negative is determined by the debate trajectory it follows.
+The classification of a sample as positive or negative is determined by the deliberation trajectory it follows.
 Specifically, a positive sample for training the actor corresponds to a trajectory likely to lead to the correct answer at round $T$, while a negative sample corresponds to one that leads to an incorrect answer at round $T$.
-Intuitively, we aim to push the actor model to generate responses that lead to correct answers while reducing responses that are unlikely to do so, thus optimizing for Eq.~\ref{eq:actor}.
+Intuitively, we aim to push the actor agent to generate responses that lead to correct answers while reducing responses that are unlikely to do so, thus optimizing for Eq.~\ref{eq:actor}.
 The same principle applies to the critic when optimizing Eq.~\ref{eq:critic}.

 With this intuition in mind, we now describe how such data is generated.
-A debate trajectory can be defined as a sequence of responses $\langle z_a^{(0)}, z_c^{(0)}, \ldots, z_a^{(T)}, z_c^{(T)} \rangle$ for a given task $x$.
-One way to generate preference data is to generate multiple rollouts at each round and select the trajectories with the highest (lowest) value of $r(z^{(t)}, x, y)$ as positive (negative) samples.
+A deliberation trajectory can be defined as a sequence of responses $\langle z_a^{(0)}, z_c^{(0)}, z_a^{(1)}, z_c^{(1)}, \ldots, z_a^{(T)}, z_c^{(T)} \rangle$ for a given task $x$.
+A straightforward way to generate preference data would be to generate multiple rollouts at each round and select the trajectories with the highest $r(z^{(t)}, x, y)$ as positive samples and those with the lowest $r(z^{(t)}, x, y)$ as negative samples.
 This approach could enforce the desired behavior for both the actor and the critic if enough samples are collected.

 However, this approach is not without its limitations.
-In particular, if the model performs poorly on a given dataset, it may be difficult to collect enough positive samples, resulting in low training signals.
-Additionally, even if the model performs adequately, generating sufficient responses for both the actor and critic requires significant computational resources, especially to ensure that high $r(z^{(t)}, x, y)$ values are used for positive samples and low values for negative samples.
+In particular, if the agent performs poorly on a given dataset, it may be difficult to collect enough positive samples, resulting in low training signals.
+Additionally, even if the agent performs adequately, generating sufficient responses for both the actor and critic requires significant computational resources, especially to ensure that high $r(z^{(t)}, x, y)$ values are used for positive samples and low values for negative samples.